yousefabuz17/WeatherAPI/README.md

 ---
 ### Weather Forecast
 - Weather forecast for up to 15 days ahead (Hourly)
+- API data cleaned and formatted for better visualization
-- GUI application for better visiuallization
+- GUI for better visiuallization and user experience
-- In-development
+- **Dashboard still in-development**

 # Future Enhancements